-Shorter University announces dean's list
+Shorter University announces Dean's List

-Shorter University has announced students named to the dean's list during the fall semester of 2021.
+Shorter University has announced Elijah Hagan of Bethlehem and Samuel Darling of Winder were named to the dean's list during the fall semester of 2021.
 To achieve this honor, students must have been enrolled full time and have earned at least a 3.5 grade point average for the term.

+Rapidly approaching its 150th anniversary, Shorter University is a Christ-centered university committed to excellence in education.
+U.S. News & World Report and The Princeton Review annually include Shorter on their lists of best Southeastern Colleges.
+The university offers traditional bachelor's degrees in 40 areas of study, online courses and degree programs, associate's and master's programs.

 (0) comments